Greg Wells

 Greg Wells (born 1968) is a Canadian record producer, songwriter, multi-instrumentalist, and mix engineer.
-He has worked with Quincy Jones, Cynthia Erivo, Ariana Grande, Adele, Kid Cudi, Lin-Manuel Miranda, Timbaland, Burt Bacharach, Celine Dion, Michael Bublé, John Legend, Taylor Swift, Rufus Wainwright, Missy Elliott, Stephen Schwartz, Aerosmith, Sir George Martin, Sir Andrew Lloyd Webber, Ryan Tedder, OneRepublic, Dua Lipa, and Twenty One Pilots.
-Throughout his career, Wells has written or produced projects selling a cumulative 140 million units.
+He has worked with Quincy Jones, Adele, Kid Cudi, Ariana Grande, Ryan Tedder, OneRepublic, Timbaland, Burt Bacharach, Cynthia Erivo, Lin-Manuel Miranda, Celine Dion, Rufus Wainwright, Taylor Swift, Michael Bublé, John Legend, Missy Elliott, Josh Groban, P!nk, Mika, Aerosmith, Sir George Martin, Sir Andrew Lloyd Webber, Stephen Schwartz, Dua Lipa, Crash Test Dummies, Deftones, Katy Perry, Weezer, Otep, and Twenty One Pilots.
+Throughout his career, Wells has written or produced projects selling a cumulative 150 million units.

+Appointed to the Order of Canada in 2026, Steinway and Sons named Wells as the newest official Steinway Artist in 2025, alongside Lang Lang, Cole Porter, Sergei Rachmaninoff, and Arthur Rubinstein.

-A Member of the Order of Canada, Wells is a classically and jazz trained multi-instrumentalist featured as a drummer in Modern Drummer, as a pianist in Keyboard, as a synth programmer in Electronic Musician, as a songwriter in American Songwriter and Billboard, and as a producer, mix engineer, and musician on the cover of Mix with Ryan Tedder in the May 2017 edition.
+A classically and jazz trained multi-instrumentalist, Wells is featured as a drummer in Modern Drummer, as a pianist in Keyboard, as a synth programmer in Electronic Musician, as a songwriter in American Songwriter and Billboard, and as a producer, mix engineer, and musician on the cover of Mix with Ryan Tedder in the May 2017 edition.

-Wells is known for his philanthropy supporting musicians globally, and his charitable work at Trinity Hall in Winterton, Newfoundland.
+Wells is known for his philanthropy supporting musicians globally, and his charitable work at Trinity Hall (Winterton, Newfoundland and Labrador) in Winterton, Newfoundland.